Introducing guest blogger Anna from Dreamista

 Just under 2 hours drive away, this lovely sea town has a lot to see, several itineraries (historic, coastal) to follow, playgrounds, a fun park and a family fun area, all around or in the town center.

-The closest island from Rafina port has more sandy beaches that you can count.
+The closest island from Rafina port has more sandy beaches than you can count.

 One of the top family destinations, it’s almost 4 hours away and within 10 minutes in a small boat, you can get to Spetses island from here.